 Ask for the optional rafting tour that will take two hours to do it (level of rapids depends of the season) 35 extra dollars.

 Day 2: Santa Teresa- Aguas Calientes

 Before the hike, you’ll have the option to do zip-lining (not included.)
 We’ll hike for about 3 hours on an unpaved trail to a hydroelectric plant, where we’ll have lunch.
 Following lunch, we’ll continue for another 3 hours along railroad tracks, observing the flora and fauna of the area.
 The Machu Picchu site can be seen in the distance.
 We will finish hiking and arrive at Aguas Calientes around 5pm.
 That night, we’ll stay in a hostel with private bathrooms and hot water.
 (Breakfast, Lunch, Dinner, Hostel.)

-Ask for the optional Zip-Line tour.
-30 extra dollars (you can book it in advance)
+Ask for the optional Zip-Line tour 30 extra dollars (book it in advance)